 What to Order: River trout with summer salad (£17.50), homemade ice cream (£4.50).

-Getting There: Walk from Folly Bridge along the Thames Path.
+Getting There: 30-minute walk along Thames Path from Folly Bridge.
 Flat, scenic, takes 30 minutes.

 Where: Various college gardens